VUEngine/VUEngine-Core/readme.txt

 Some source code in this release that may not be covered by the GPL:

-	· libgccvb: compiled by a lot of other people.
+	ï¿½ libgccvb: compiled by a lot of other people.

 -----------------------------------------------------------------------------